Drama (DRAM) Courses

 DRAM 419 Drama in Education (3) Study of the theory and application of creative dramatics, developmental theatre, and curriculum-centered drama activities in educational settings serving children and youth.
 Opportunities for field work will be incorporated into class activities.
 Pre: Performing Arts core or consent of instructor.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 DRAM 421 Acting Troupe (3) Rehearsal and performance of works from Western literature and ethnic non-Western sources, including period drama, avant-garde theatre, and the contemporary drama of Hawaiʻi and the Pacific.
 Emphasis on ensemble performance.
 Refinement of individual skill and group interactions acquired in DRAM 321, 322.
 Public performance required.
 May be repeated for a total of 6 semester hours.
 Pre: DRAM 221, 222, 321, 322, audition, or consent of instructor.

 DRAM 430 Directing (3) (other) Basic practical course in how to direct a play.
 Students direct one-act plays or scenes from full length plays.
 Pre: DRAM 170, 221, 260, or 264, and 321, and consent of instructor.

 DRAM 445 Lighting Design (3) (other) A seminar in theatrical lighting design and presentation.
 Development of the lighting plot and paperwork used in implementing designs.
 Study of lighting technology.
 Pre: DRAM 280, 380, or consent of instructor.